 Set Default The Set Default function allows the user to return the instrument back to factory default data for all user settings or for just the calibration default.
 It is intended to be used as a last resort troubleshooting procedure.
 All user settings or the calibration settings are returned to the original factory values.
 Hidden factory calibration data remains unchanged.
-Press ENTER to initiate user entry mode and the value NO will flash.
-Use the UP arrow key to modify value to YES and press ENTER to reload defaults.
+Press ENTER to initiate user entry mode and select either All or CAL with the UP arrow key.